dbzl-project11/dbzl-project11.github.io/tourneyOfPower/rules.md

 ### Tournament of Power Rules

+Generally speaking, the rules are the same as in the main league.
+However, the below will override the rules of the main league for our purposes.

 * Any team with a character that can gain 2 or more health transformations in a starting form, must place a free broly’s ring on that character if they are using that form
 These Characters include:
     * First Form Freeza